-APPLICANT - Any person, agent, firm, association, partnership or corporation that makes application to the Planning Board for the subdivision of land pursuant to the rules and regulations of this chapter.
+APPLICANT means any person, agent, firm, association, partnership or corporation that makes application to the PLANNING BOARD for the SUBDIVISION of land pursuant to the rules and regulations of this chapter.

-APPLICATION, COMPLETE - An application for subdivision approval which contains sufficient information to invoke jurisdiction of the Planning Board.
-A complete application shall include all the items listed in Section 155-9 for a major subdivision and Section 155-17 for a minor subdivision.
-The ninety (90) day period for review does not start until a complete application has been submitted by the subdivider and accepted by the Board.
-The owner of the land must sign the application before it is filed with the Planning Board.
+APPLICATION, COMPLETE means an application for SUBDIVISION approval which contains sufficient information to invoke jurisdiction of the PLANNING BOARD.
+A COMPLETE APPLICATION shall include all the items listed in Section 155-9 for a MAJOR SUBDIVISION and Section 155-17 for a MINOR SUBDIVISION.
+The period for review does not start until a COMPLETE APPLICATION has been submitted by the SUBDIVIDER and accepted by the BOARD.
+The OWNER of the land must sign the application before it is filed with the PLANNING BOARD.